PeterMosmans/ansible-role-provision-vagrant/README.md

-Ansible Role: http2
+Ansible Role: provision-vagrant
 ===================

 Build status for this role: [![Build Status](https://travis-ci.org/PeterMosmans/ansible-role-provision-vagrant.svg)](https://travis-ci.org/PeterMosmans/ansible-role-provision-vagrant)

 This role provisions a machine for Vagrant usage.
-It will add the vagrant user, enable sudo access, and copy the (insecure) default SSH key to the machine.
+It will add the vagrant user, enable (passwordless) sudo access, and copy the (insecure) default SSH key to the machine.

 Requirements